CorMazz/cormazz.github.io/_posts/2024-11-23-homelab-mvp.md

 3. [Reactive Resume](https://docs.rxresu.me/overview/features)
 4. [Frigate](https://frigate.video/)

-## Ministory 1 -- Network Routing: An Educational Experience
+## Mini-Story 1 -- Network Routing: An Educational Experience

 I recently ran into an interesting networking situation that taught me a lot about how home networks actually work.
 Here's what happened: